RanjithNair/RanjithNair.github.io/_posts/2018-03-12-Universal-Redux.md

     })
     ```

 6. We pass in the the redux store state to the `AppShell` function which sets the store to the window object so that we can access it at the client side.
+This is one of the easiest way to transfer content from server side to client side.
+Please be cautious of passing in any sensitive information here.

     `<script>window.__INITIAL_STATE__ = ${serialize(state)}</script>`